 - do not apologize.

-Everyone is different.
-Every person has different perceptions and opinions, and no one should feel pressured to conform to someone else’s viewpoints.
+Everyone is different and has different perceptions and opinions.
+Healthy mental boundaries ensure we do not feel pressured to conform to someone else’s viewpoints.

 If someone feels strongly about an idea, ask them to back it up with facts and present it in a fair and decent way without belittling you or anyone else.